Akshay-Vs/G-Remote/README.md

 - Downloads license and readme template from GitHub
 - Git starts in the local directory
 - Commits all files to the local repository
-- Creating a directory on GitHub using the Github API
+- Creates a directory on GitHub using the Github API
 - Pushes all files to remote repository
 - Open the browser and redirect to the remote repository
 - Deletes g-remote files from the directory